mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step4.md

 `ls -la && ./kubectx.sh`{{execute}}

-When the installion is done, run the kubectx to list all the contexts
+When the installion is done, run the kubectx to list all the contexts:

 `kubectx`{{execute}}